Spain off the beaten path: 27 Bucket list-worthy places!

 If you want to experience a typical cave house district, breathtaking nature, and one of the oldest human settlements in Spain, then Guadix is the place for you.
 As one of the best hidden gems in Spain, Guadix is situated in the province of Granada.

 There are plenty of things to do in Guadix.
-The Roman Catholic cathedral is a masterpiece built in the span from the 16th to the 18th century.
+The Roman Catholic Cathedral is a masterpiece built in the span from the 16th to the 18th century.
 The Alcazaba of Guadix is maybe one of the best examples of Moorish culture in the little town while the seminary is one of the oldest in the country.

 Close to the cave district, Barrio de Las Cuevas, you find a viewpoint of the city and surrounding mountains.
 However, if you want a truly natural view, head to Mirador del Fin del Mundo (End of the World View Point).